looker-open-source/sdk-codegen/examples/access-token-server/README.md

 - LOOKER_SERVER_VERIFY_SSL true to validate the SSL certificate.
 Set to false if using a test certificate.
 - LOOKER_CLIENT_ID Looker server API3 client id (Looker user admin page)
 - LOOKER_CLIENT_SECRET Looker server API3 client secret (Looker user admin page)
-- SERVICE_ACCOUNT_CREDENTIALS base64 encoded string containing service account json file (see above for how to generated).
+- SERVICE_ACCOUNT_CREDENTIALS base64 encoded string containing service account json file (see above for how to generate).

 ## Using in a Looker extension

 1. The client id and client secret should be added as user attributes for the extension.
 See the [kitchen sink readme](https://github.com/looker-open-source/extension-template-kitchensink/blob/master/README.md) for details.
 2. Use the extension sdk serverProxy api to get the access token.
-The credentials should be embeded in the request body using secret key tags.
+The credentials should be embedded in the request body using secret key tags.
 See the [kitchen sink readme](https://github.com/looker-open-source/extension-template-kitchensink/blob/master/README.md) for details.
 Note the access token and an expiry date is returned.
 The token is cached in the server for up to 55 minutes _(TODO: return the expiry time this server will refresh the token, not Googles expiry time)_.
 The extension should have some mechanism to refresh the access token.
 3. Ensure this servers endpoint is defined as an entitlement for the extension.

 ## Endpoint details